Maria37/maria37/Final_Project_Writeup.md

   I took this data and separated the storms by the year that they occurred and then by the state in which they occurred.
 I would have to join the census block group attribute table with the tornado dataset table (possibly by the state name column).
 If I cannot find a similar column to join the two tables I will take one tornado from each year (eight tornadoes per state) and make an excel table.
 Based on where the location of the tornadoes are I would then use the data to see if the most damage occured where the average income was lower.
 I would determine the percentage of damage in each social class.
-Then I would run a Moran’s I model to see if these two factors are indeed correlated as I hypothesized.
+Then I would run a Moran’s I model in GeoDa to see if these two factors are indeed correlated as I hypothesized.